 This makes perfect sense for WordPress.com which caters to the DIYer and those wanting a simple way to create a quick, inexpensive website.
 With WordPress.com being the revenue-generating source for Automattic, updating the editor to be more user-friendly to stay competitive is logical.
 That rationale doesn’t hold water for me when talking about WordPress.org and self-hosted sites.
 Update the editor for .com and leave .org alone.

 The concept by Clayton Christensen focuses on the ability of new entrants in a market disrupting the status quo by changing the way things have always been done.
 Market share leaders tend to become complacent over time and fail to innovate.
 Blockbuster is a prime example.
 They were so entrenched in the market they failed to recognize the threat of start-ups like Netflix.
-When they finally did, to was too late.
+When they finally did, it was too late.

 The idea has been raised that Gutenberg is a disruptive innovation on the part of Automattic.
 It’s a sound theory.
 Gutenberg is a major shift in not only how we create and edit content, but in how we design and layout websites.
 Gutenberg goes beyond ‘keeping up’ with the competition and it makes it harder for a new player to create something which could threaten WordPress’ market share.